dbconsultoria/weatherproject/readme.md

 * **Data Extraction**: Weather data is fetched via the Visual Crossing Weather API for multiple Brazilian cities.
 * **Data Transformation**: The data is cleaned and formatted in Python using Pandas before being inserted into PostgreSQL.
 * **Data Loading**: Data is loaded into a PostgreSQL database using SQL, where it is organized into multiple tables with a star schema design.
-* **API**: FastAPI is used to expose a RESTful API for querying the weather data.
-* **Docker**: The entire environment, including the FastAPI app and PostgreSQL database, is containerized using Docker.
+* **Docker**: The entire environment, including the etl app and PostgreSQL database, is containerized using Docker.

 ## Data Model